Something you might be dreaming of doing is starting your own woodworking business and make a good six-figure income

 If you are going for pet owners, then wooden dog houses, cat trees, and pet beds may be a way to start.
 If it’s the gardening community you are going for, things like planters, flower boxes, and garden statues might be wise.

 If you target the interior design community, things like coat racks, picture frames, chairs, tables, and other such things might be wise.
-You need to find out who you want to sell your stuff to.
+You need to find out to who you want to sell your stuff.

 Be sure that you don’t end up spending a ton of cash on lumber.
 Sure, high-quality lumber is great, as is taking your time to perfect each piece.
 However, do remember that there is a profit margin and a bottom line to think of.

 Sure, quality is always better than quantity, but you cannot spend a full week on a single piece and then expect to make a living doing so.
 You need to find a good mix of quality and affordable work to allow for a decent profit.